 Each lender in Australia has a valuers panel, which is made of all the valuation firms around the country which meet this lender’s requirements.
 When a loan application is received, or in some cases even before the it is lodged, most lender will request a valuation from a randomly chosen valuer on their panel and use that report as their reference regarding the value of that security.

-Aside from putting a value on a property, a valuation report will also rank it for risk for 8 categories with a score of 1 meaning very low risk and a score of 5 meaning high risk.
-It will also give an appraisal of what rent the property would return if it was used as an investment property.
+Aside from putting a value on an SMSF commercial property, a valuation report will also rank it for risk for 8 categories with a score of 1 meaning very low risk and a score of 5 meaning high risk.
+It will also give an appraisal of what rent the property would return if it was used as an SMSF investment property.

 What could possibly go wrong?